sudharavali/Write-Count-Prediction-for-Encrypted-Main-Memory/report1/report1.md

 We ran our model on **NAS Parallel Benchmark** for three different workloads:

-CG - Conjugate Gradient benchmark computes an estimate of the largest eigenvalue of a symmetric positive definite sparse matrix with a random patter of nonzeros [1].
+CG - **Conjugate Gradient benchmark** computes an estimate of the largest eigenvalue of a symmetric positive definite sparse matrix with a random patter of nonzeros [1].

-MG - Multi-Grid benchmark performs four iteration of the V-cycle multigrid algorithm to obtain an approximate solution to Poisson equation  [1].
+MG - **Multi-Grid benchmark** performs four iteration of the V-cycle multigrid algorithm to obtain an approximate solution to Poisson equation  [1].

-EP - Embarrassingly Parallel benchmark generates pairs of Gaussian random deviates and tabulates the number of pairs in successive square annuli [1].
+EP - **Embarrassingly Parallel benchmark** generates pairs of Gaussian random deviates and tabulates the number of pairs in successive square annuli [1].

-*Note: NAS Parallel Benchmark address traces were take from Team ? *
+*Note: NAS Parallel Benchmark address traces were take from Team 2*